 Hello and thank you for dropping by.
-As a passionate supporter of the book community, I love to connect with other bookworms and am happiest when writing or indulging in bookish chat.
+As a passionate supporter of the book community, I love to connect with other bookworms and am happiest when writing, or enjoying bookish chat.

-I live in rural northeast Scotland on a windy hill overlooking a ruined castle, with my husband, almost grown sons and Boston, an independent cat who occasionally tolerates cuddles.
+I live in rural northeast Scotland on a windy hill overlooking a ruined castle, with my husband, almost grown sons, and an independent cat who occasionally tolerates cuddles.

-My short stories have been published in the The Scottish Field Magazine, by literary newspaper Northwords Now, as well as in the Scottish Book Trust ‘Rebel’ anthology.
-I was thrilled to be awarded highly commended in the Aberdeen University Toulmin Short Story Competition 2019.
+My short stories have been published in the The Scottish Field Magazine, in literary newspaper Northwords Now, in the Elphinstone Institute’s Dinna Mess wi the Popo & Other Stories, as well as in the Scottish Book Trust Rebel anthology.
+A particular short story highlight, was being long listed by Fish Publishing.
+Also, I was thrilled to be awarded highly commended in the Aberdeen University Toulmin Short Story Competition 2019.
 When writing in Doric (the language of north-east Scotland), I use the pseudonym Isobel Rutland.

 As a member of the Novel Points of View blog team, I share posts on writing, reading, creativity and more.